Inncee81/CalcPlus/README.md

     3 2 1 .
 0 0 5
 ```

 And from there, multiplication is just repeated addition, dividing is just repeated subtraction, exponents are just repeated multiplication and that kind of thing.
 Of course, this is very inefficient, so there are a number of optimizations to vastly speed up the process.
 Weak computers can instantaneously calculate 2<sup>256</sup>, which is 115792089237316195423570985008687907853269984665640564039457584007913129639936.
+[View the About CalcPlus section](#about-calcplus) for more information on the speed of certain functions.

 ## What languages does CalcPlus support

 For now, it only supports ES6/NodeJS.
-I have plans to eventually port it to Python 3, and then from there who knows where.
+I have plans to eventually port it to Python 3.

 ## Installing/downloading CalcPlus